-With the widespread use of CBD, it is important to be informed about the safety, efficacy, and potential side effects.
+As the therapeutic properties of CBD become better known and more people are integrating it into their daily lives, it’s natural to have questions about its safety, efficacy, and potential side effects.
 While rigorous clinical studies are still needed to evaluate the full potential of CBD, preclinical research (including both cell culture and animal models) has shown CBD to have a range of effects that may be therapeutically useful.
-Potential benefits include anti-seizure, antioxidant, neuroprotective, anti-inflammatory, analgesic, anti-tumor, anti-psychotic, and anti-anxiety properties.
+Potential benefits may include anti-seizure, antioxidant, neuroprotective, anti-inflammatory, analgesic, anti-tumor, anti-psychotic, and anti-anxiety properties.

 A review of 25 studies on the safety and efficacy of CBD did not identify significant side effects across a variety of dosages.
 CBD is also present in nabiximols (Sativex) which is approved for use in Europe and other countries.
 Because of this, there is extensive information available with regard to CBD’s metabolism, toxicology, and safety.
 However, additional safety testing among specific patient populations may be warranted should an application be made to the Food and Drug Administration.

 The best way to determine if you will experience any benefits or side effects from CBD is to consult your physician.
 When you’ve done the research and come to the conclusion that CBD is for you, we encourage you to check out the clean cannabinoid products made by Upstate Elevator Supply Co.
 Boasting thousands of five star reviews from happy customers, our products are cleanly produced and third party tested, so you know what you’re getting, where it comes from, and how it works.